Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 The circulatory system is closed, so the blood, as it moves, becomes either arterial or venous.
 Enriched with oxygen, when passing through the capillary system, it gives it to tissues, takes up decay products and carbon dioxide and thus becomes venous.
 After this, it rushes to the lungs, where it loses carbon dioxide and metabolic products and is enriched with oxygen and nutrients, again becoming arterial.

 Noun, g., used. very often Morphology: (no) what? blood, what? blood, (see) what? blood, what? blood, about what? about blood and on blood 1.
-Blood is a red liquid that moves through the blood vessels in your body and nourishes your body... ...
+Blood is a red liquid that moves through blood vessels in your body and nourishes your body... ...
 Dmitriev's Explanatory Dictionary

 And, prev. about blood, in blood, kind. pl. blood, w.
 1. Liquid tissue that moves through the blood vessels of the body and provides nutrition to its cells and metabolism in it.
-Deoxygenated blood.
+Venous blood.
 Arterial blood. □ [Semyon] stabbed himself in the left... ...
 Small academic dictionary

-BLOOD- BLOOD, a liquid that fills the arteries, veins and capillaries of the body and consists of a transparent pale yellowish color. the color of plasma and the formed elements suspended in it: red blood cells, or erythrocytes, white, or leukocytes, and blood plaques, or ...
+BLOOD- BLOOD, a liquid that fills the arteries, veins and capillaries of the body and consists of a transparent, pale yellowish color. the color of plasma and the formed elements suspended in it: red blood cells, or erythrocytes, white, or leukocytes, and blood plaques, or ...
 Great Medical Encyclopedia

 ICD 10 I95.95.
 ICD 9 458458 DiseasesDB ...
 Wikipedia

 And, offer. about blood, in blood; pl. genus. blood; and.
 1. Liquid that moves through the blood vessels of the body and provides nutrition to its cells and metabolism in it.
 Venous k.
 Arterial k.
 K. came out of the nose.
 To crash into a cell, until there is blood.
-TO.… … encyclopedic Dictionary
+TO.… … Encyclopedic Dictionary

 blood- scarlet (Bashkin, Gippius, Meln.
 Pechersky, Sologub, Surikov, etc.); crimson (Turgenev); hot (Meln.
 Pechersky); hot (Sologub); hammered (Druzhinin); cherished (Gippius); sultry (Dravert); seething (Minaev) Epithets of literary Russian speech...
 Dictionary of epithets

-I (sanguis) liquid tissue that carries out the transport of chemicals in the body (including oxygen), due to which the integration of biochemical processes occurring in various cells and intercellular spaces occurs into a single system...
-Medical encyclopedia
+I (sanguis) liquid tissue that carries out transport in the body chemicals(including oxygen), due to which integration occurs biochemical processes flowing in different cells and intercellular spaces, in unified systemMedical encyclopedia

 CATEGORIES